Robust preparation of ground state phases under noisy imaginary time evolution: Results

 where $m$ is the order parameter, which for the case of the $L$-site ferromagnetic Ising chain is the average magnetization $m=\sum_i\sigma_i^z/L$.
 The Binder cumulant \eqref{eq:binder_cumulant} exhibits scale invariance at the critical point $g=g_c$ \cite{sandvik2010}, whereas near the critical point it is expected to scale with the system size as $U_4(g,L)=f[(g-g_c)L^{1/\nu}]$, which allows one to extract the correlation length critical exponent $\nu$.

 Figure~\ref{fig:dmrg_Pauli_noise}(a) depicts the Binder cumulant evaluated for the DMRG-calculated ground state of the spin ladder Hamiltonian \eqref{eq:H_eff_X_general}--\eqref{eq:H_12_X} as a function of the transverse field $g$ for various values of the ladder length $L$ and open boundary conditions.
 The Ising couplings along the legs of the ladder are taken to be ferromagnetic, while the strength of the noise-induced couplings along the rungs is set to $\lambda=0.1$.
 For this value of $\lambda$ the critical point, identified through the scale invariance of the Binder cumulant, is located at $g_c\approx 0.94$, which is slightly lower than the noiseless value of $g_c=1$.
 The ordered phase is thus still present in the noisy model, although its extent in parameter space is smaller when compared to the noiseless case.
 The curves representing different system sizes collapse when the Binder cumulant is plotted as a function of $(g-g_c)L$, which is illustrated by the inset in Fig.~\ref{fig:dmrg_Pauli_noise}(a).
 The finite size scaling thus yields the correlation length critical exponent of $\nu=1$, which, as expected, belongs to the 2D Ising universality class.
+In Appendix~\ref{sec:gap_CF} we also plot the dependence of the energy gap on $g-g_c$ near critical point, from which we extract dynamical critical exponent $z=1$, and showcase power-law decay of the $\langle\sigma^z_i\sigma^z_j\rangle$ correlation function at criticality, extracting critical exponent $\eta=1/4$.
+The values of these critical exponents are consistent with the 2D Ising universality class.

 In addition to identifying the presence of the SSB order in the noisy steady state $\rho_{\rm st.s.}$, we also quantify how ``close" this state is to the target state, namely the ground state $|\psi_{\rm g.s.}\rangle$ of the original Hamiltonian $H$.
 We quantify this with the fidelity,